Understanding Section 43B of the Income Tax Act

 Paying the Indian Railways

-Any payment made to the Indian Railways for using their assets can also be claimed under the provisions of section 43B, given that the payment is made within the time limit.
+Any payment made to the Indian Railways for using their assets can also be claimed under the provisions of Section 43B, provided that the payment is made within the specified time limit.

 Leave Encashment Payment

-If the business makes a payment to an employee in lieu of his unutilised leaves, the payment shall qualify for deduction provided it is made on or before filing the return.
+If the business makes a payment to an employee in lieu of their unused leaves, the payment shall qualify for deduction, provided it is made on or before the date of filing the return.

 Payment to Micro And Small Enterprises